 - Sales (public)

 - Create a place for sales employees to get feedback on deals and share stories, best practices, and tips for winning.

 - Create groups where all the key players on a deal can collaborate more easily on presentations, agendas, and products.
 For example, start a group for a customer visit called “Acme July Meeting” and invite sales, technical specialists, marketing, support, and engineering to align everyone.

 - Provide a forum for broadcasting division, department, or team policies and inviting feedback from members.

 Unlisted groups and group records are disabled by default.
-We enable them on the Chatter Settings page before we create our groups.
+We enable them under Setup on the Chatter Settings page before we create our groups.

 - From Setup, enter Chatter Settings in the Quick Find box.

 - Select Allow Records in Groups (1) and Enable Unlisted Groups (2), then click Save.